 In-use (open vial) stability and transport simulation studies should be conducted using at least one batch of product, with a study design which includes conditions appropriate to the intended use and expected conditions likely to be encountered for the product.

-For further information refer to CLSI standard EP25-A, Evaluation of Stability of In Vitro Diagnostic Reagents.
+See CLSI standard EP25-A, Evaluation of Stability of In Vitro Diagnostic Reagents.